deangeckt/rbm_web/README.md

 and provides easy to use GUI.

 # features
-- visualize, edit, import and export swc files in 2D
+- visualize, edit, import and export swc files in 2D.
-- full simulation: from user paramets (e.g mechanism, process etc) to plots
+- full simulation: from user paramets (e.g mechanism, process etc) to plots.
 - brute force - search for a set of parameters by specifying the ouput plot result.
-- heatmap animation
+- heatmap animation.
 - session management: export and import session files to manage your simulations.
-- continue to work on python: looking for complex simulations and other neuron features, you can load exported seassion / plots to our python app
+- continue to work on python: looking for complex simulations and other neuron features, you can load exported seassion / plots to our python app.

 # examples
 - find a section by using the tree and navigation